apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/01-users-and-groups.md

 And you can give a group `admin` rights over one specific kind of piece too, by using the `admin-` prefix instead.

-However, since groups in the dropdown menu are mutually exclusive, we need a more flexible way to manage groups and their permissions.
+However, since groups in the dropdown menu are mutually exclusive, you need a more flexible way to manage groups and their permissions.

-Here's how we do it: just remove the `groups` property!
+Here's how to do it: just remove the `groups` property!

 {% code-tabs %}
 {% code-tabs-item title="app.js" %}